irvs/ros2_tms_for_construction/CHAPTER2.md

 #### Vizualizing location of machine by Rviz2 or OperaSimVR
 To read the position and joint angles of a construction vehicle stored in mongoDB using the method in Chapter 1 and visualize them in OperaSimVR, run the following steps:

-Please rewrite "executable" and output topic neme, machine name to your system.
+Please rewrite "executable" and output topic neme, machine name to your system in "tms_ur_cv_odom_demo_launch.py".

 ```
 tms_ur_cv_odom_node = Node(